saki4510t/UVC4UnityAndroid/README.md

   * Playback on Unity app will have long latency/delay from video images.
 As current invastigation, this will be come from audio system on Unity and no idea to improve now.
 * Experimentally support controlling UVC device, Ex. controlling contrast, brightness, shutter condition etc.
   If you want to control, you need to get `CameraInfo` using `UVCManager.GetAttachedDevices` and access via `GetCtrls`, `GetValue`, `SetValue` functions.
 (There are no UI samples.)
+* Experimentally support Vulkan as a Graphics API in addition to OpenGL|ES.
+Please note supporting Vulkan is still under work and may or may not work on all your device(s).

 ## Limitations: